ingydotnet/secursor/ReadMe.md

 If Cursor is an agentic AI tool that acts on my behalf with access to my machine and thus everything my machine can access, what could go wrong?

-What
+What if we launched Cursor from an already sandboxed environment?
+A machine that had exactly what we needed for successful dev and nothing more?

-This project aims to mitigate those risks by:
+The `cursor-docker` project aims to mitigate those risks by:

 - Running Cursor in an isolated container with limited filesystem access
 - Preventing access to sensitive host files and directories